bio-phys/MDBenchmark/docs/generate.rst

-In the above case, MDBenchmark will generate jobs with 4 MPI ranks/20 OpenMP threads; 8 MPI ranks/10 OpenMP threads and 20 MPI ranks/4 OpenMP threads to fulfill the constarint from above.
+In the above case, MDBenchmark will generate jobs with 4 MPI ranks/20 OpenMP threads; 8 MPI ranks/10 OpenMP threads and 20 MPI ranks/4 OpenMP threads to fulfill the constraint from above.
 A total of 60 benchmarks will be generated (``10 (nodes) * 2 (gpu/cpu) * 3 (ranks)``).